 05 November, 2024

-On Election Day 2024, Constance Wynn sits in the front parlor of her home built by her great-great-grandfather.
-Her ancestors escaped slavery by fleeing to Pennsylvania, the first state to become a haven for enslaved people after the first gradual abolition law was passed.
-Luzerne County, Pennsylvania, United States.
+On Election Day 2024, Constance Wynn sits in the front parlor of her home built by her great-great-grandfather, in Luzerne County, Pennsylvania, United States.
+Her ancestors escaped slavery by fleeing to Pennsylvania, the first state to become a haven for enslaved people after passing the first gradual abolition law.

 Are you a photographer and/or passionate about press freedom?
 Sign up for our newsletter to stay updated on our annual contest and to hear about exhibitions near you.